Allergen immunotherapy: Oral

 Oral immunotherapy (OIT) involves feeding an allergic individual increasing amounts of a food allergen in order to raise the threshold which triggers a reaction.
 Long-term, many study participants still experienced mild allergic reactions or needed to regularly consume the allergen to maintain desensitivity.
 Additionally, oral immunotherapy is known to have an increased risk in the probability of needing epinephrine in patients who take it.
-Currently in the U.S., the U.S. Food and Drug Administration has not approved any oral immunotherapy agents for asthma.
+Currently, the U.S. Food and Drug Administration has not approved any oral immunotherapy agents for asthma.
+In January 2020, the FDA approved Palforzia for mitigating "allergic reactions, including anaphylaxis, that may occur with accidental exposure to peanuts."
+It is the first drug approved for peanut allergies.
+It will not allow allergic people to eat normal amounts of peanuts, but helps prevent allergies due to accidental eating.